 - The first Internet worm, launched by a graduate student at Cornell in 1988 - Once infected, a machine would try to infect other machines in three ways: - Exploit a buffer overflow in the "finger" daemon - Use a back door left in the "sendmail" mail daemon - Try a "dictionary attack" against local users' passwords.
-If successful, log in as them, and spread to other machines they can access without requiring a password - All three of these attacks were well known! - Thousands of systems were offline for several days
+If successful, log in as them, and spread to other machines they can access without requiring a password - All three of these attacks were well known! - First example of buffer overflow exploit in the wild - Thousands of systems were offline for several days